-I also buy the big price items in stages.
-Last season I had to buy a lot of things, so I splurged on the most important items: boots and a backpack and the rest got second-hand and the bare minimum in number.
-This season it’s the absolutely amazing down sleeping bag.
-Next, I hope to buy an ultra-light sleeping mat and another backpack – this time smaller and lighter.
+In addition, I buy the big price items in stages.
+Last season I had to buy a lot of things, so I splurged on the most important items: boots and a backpack and the rest got second-hand, budget versions, and the bare minimum in number.
+This season I upgraded a few things: I got an absolutely amazing down sleeping bag.
+Next, I hope to buy an ultra-light sleeping mat and another backpack - this time smaller and lighter.
 In the future, I might get a lighter and sturdier tent.

 EDIT: I am happy to say that I updated my sleeping mat to an ultralight Therm-A-Rest NeoAir (I love it!
 A full review soon) and exchanged my budget (but good) Vango tent to an ultralight Double Rainbow by TarpTent.
 I hiked another season with Deuter AirContact and still love it - I had a very heavy load at times but my back was in good hands (or back support).